 Travelling to a muslim country like Iran can bring you lots of new experiences and distinctive cultures starts from multiple attractions to their lifestyle and even cuisine, but it may also have few slight religious bounds as well.
-First of all, it should be mentioned that not all the Islamic countries have same rules and conditions, they can be totally different: people, cultures, languages, opinions, histories, races or roots.
+First of all, it should be mentioned that not all the Islamic countries have same rules and conditions(Iran travel restrictions), they can be totally different: people, cultures, languages, opinions, histories, races or roots.
 As a result, every Islamic nation has a different Islamic dress code.
 Apart from countries, there are different ideas about the hijab.
 Some muslims may believe in covering fully includes their face, while some don’t wear a hijab.
 As people have various mindset, they may have distinct concept of Islam and every idea is respectful.

 What will you expect about dress code in Iran?

 Iran is one of the regions, as a female tourist, you may need to change a little of your dressing style.
 You may have seen Muslim women wear burkinis or long black abayas.
 This creates a mentality that people have to put on all these clothes to enter Iran, but it’s a false belief.
 Women in Iran dress totally differently and no one covers her face.
 In fact, if someone wears niqab (cloth on the face), it’ll be so weird and it catches people’s attention.
 So your clothing style in Iran doesn’t vary that much from how you usually dress up in your own country, but you may not be able to wear your dresses which make more skin visible.

 About a century ago, Iranian people were not allowed to wear their traditional clothes anymore.
 Gradually, European fashion became common and at the same time, religious Iranians tried to maintain their hijab.
 People started to get familiar with different types of clothing and wear them based on their taste and culture.